gearbox-solutions/nuxt-precognition/README.md

 The `handlePrecognitionRequest` server middleware is a server-side middleware that can be used to handle form submissions and validation errors in your Nuxt app.
 It is designed to work with the `usePrecognitionForm` composable, and will validate the data submitted by that form, and will return validation results before it reaches the main part of your handler.

 > [!Note]
-> Your main handler code will not run on a precognition validation request, even though it will be posting to the same endpoint
+> Your main handler code will not run on a precognition validation request, even though it will be posting to the same endpoint.
+How convenient!

 Validation is configured using a [Zod Object](https://zod.dev/?id=objects) which should be designed to handle the fields in your form subimssion.